mite-standard/mite_schema/README.md

 - Install `uv` using one of the methods described [here](https://docs.astral.sh/uv/getting-started/installation/)
 - Download or clone this repository
 - Run `uv sync --extra dev`.
 This will download and install the appropriate Python version and any required packages
+- Run all tests using `uv run pytest`
 - Run `uv run pre-commit install`.
 This will set up `pre-commit`